 - MRI scan

-- PET scan
+- PET/CT scan

-The goal for acute leukemia is to destroy all signs of the disease and return the blood and bone marrow to normal.
+The goal for acute leukemia is to destroy cancer cells and return blood and bone marrow to normal.
 Chronic leukemia is rarely curable.
-Treatment focuses on slowing disease progression.
+Treatment focuses on slowing the disease.

-- Imatinib mesylate—used to treat myeloid leukemia by reducing the number of cancer cells in the blood and bone marrow
+- Targeted therapy—drugs that reduce the number of cancer cells in the blood and bone marrow

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.